vippsas/vipps-developers/README.md

 ## Pull all GitHub repos in the current directory

+Creating an alias like `gitall` for this command may be useful:

 ```
 find . -type d -depth 1 -exec git --git-dir={}/.git --work-tree=$PWD/{} pull origin master \;'
 ```